Grahamstown : households with boarders/lodgers, relatives or two or more families

 - Type: maps , digital maps , cartographic

-- Description: Map 22 in the map album accompanying the thesis by Hilstan Lett Watts, "Grahamstown : a socio-ecological study of a small South African town", Rhodes University thesis, 1957.
-Map signed 1955.
-The data are based on mean values calculated for each street, using survey sample data for the number of rooms per dwelling.
+- Description: List of maps in the map album accompanying the thesis by Hilstan Lett Watts, "Grahamstown : a socio-ecological study of a small South African town", Rhodes University thesis, 1957.

 - Full Text: false